New York College of Podiatric Medicine: Academics

-NYCPM's curriculum is based on the standard program of allopathic medical education in the United States: the first two years of study are confined to the medical sciences, the latter two to the study of clinical sciences.
-The third and fourth years feature clinical rotations at The Foot Center of New York in general podiatry, biomechanical orthopedics including gait lab, podopediatrics, physical therapy, wound care, and radiology focusing mainly on the foot and ankle.
-Students also rotate through affiliated NYC Health + Hospitals teaching hospital clinics located at Metropolitan Hospital, Harlem Hospital, and Lincoln Hospital for rotations in podiatry, podiatric surgery, general surgery, internal medicine, and emergency medicine.
-Students complete a two-week vascular surgery rotation at Mount Sinai Hospital as well.
+NYCPM's curriculum follows the standard structure of allopathic medical education in the United States: the first two years are devoted to the medical sciences and the latter two to clinical sciences.
+The third and fourth years feature clinical rotations at the Foot Center of New York and at affiliated NYC Health + Hospitals teaching hospitals, including Metropolitan Hospital, Harlem Hospital, and Lincoln Hospital, covering podiatry, podiatric surgery, general surgery, internal medicine, and emergency medicine.

-In recent years, NYCPM has expanded into the international educational arena with twice-yearly programs for podologists from Spain; a program at Foot Center of New York for podiatric medical students from Canada with an affiliation with their school in Quebec; and an exchange externship at University Hospital in Kraków through an affiliation with Jagiellonian University Medical College, the oldest medical school in Poland.
-The college has also reached out to its surrounding community, offering foot screenings at numerous neighborhood health fairs, as well as at such events as the American Diabetes Association's annual Diabetes Expo and the Central Harlem Health Revival.

 NYCPM offers a dually registered joint DPM/MPH degree, in which the Master of Public Health portion is completed at and awarded through the Icahn School of Medicine at Mount Sinai.

+Outcomes

+The college publishes outcome data under standards set by the Council on Podiatric Medical Education (CPME).
+According to its CPME-required reporting, NYCPM's three-year average results for 2023–2025 were a 96% pass rate on Part I of the American Podiatric Medical Licensing Examination (APMLE) and 99% on Part II, a 99% residency placement rate, and a 71% four-year graduation rate.
+Under the CPME reporting standard used by podiatric colleges, the published pass rates reflect all test takers within a calendar year, including those retaking the examination, rather than first-time test takers.